astefanutti/metrics-aspectj/README.md

 }
 ```

-The `MetricsRegistry` can be resolved as a bean property:
+The `MetricRegistry` can be resolved with an EL expression that evaluates to a bean property of type `MetricRegistry`:
 ```java
 import com.codahale.metrics.MetricRegistry;
 import com.codahale.metrics.annotation.Timed;